jidongxiao/CSCI1200-DataStructures/hws/04_yelp_businesses/README.md

                 return -1;
         }
         int value_start = key_start + 25;
-        // remind them to use escape.
+        // remember to use escape.
         int value_end = line.find("\"", value_start);
         // -1 here because this is not a string. int len = value_end - value_start;